hyperledger-labs/blockchain-carbon-accounting/supply-chain/example/README.md

 # Tokenize Shipping Emissions Example

+The scripts here implement two examples of tokenizing shipments' emissions.

-This script implements an example of integrating the supply-chain application with an ERP system which has the shipping records for orders.
+In the first example, we integrate with an ERP system which has the shipping records for orders.
 It is designed to work wih the [opentaps Open Source ERP + CRM](https://github.com/opentaps/opentaps-1) and should also work with [Apache OFBiz](https://ofbiz.apache.org/).
-It will get all the shipments in a Facility (a warehouse) with UPS tracking numbers, tokenize them, and record the token ID or any error messages.
+It will get all the shipments in a Facility (a warehouse)'s `shipment_route_segment` table and submit either the UPS tracking numbers or the shipment origin, destination, weight, and service information to be tokenized.
+It will record the token ID or any error messages.

+In the second example, we integrate with records from [UPS Quantum View](https://www.ups.com/co/en/tracking/quantum-view.page).
+Quantum View provides details about UPS shipments in several tables.
+We are using the `Delivery` table to get tracking numbers to be tokenized.

 ### Install Requirements and configure python scripts